core-wg/yang-cbor/draft-ietf-core-sid.md

 modules, the authors can acquire a SID range from any "YANG SID Range Registry" of their choice.

-Once the SID range is acquired, the owner can use it to generate ".sid" file/s for his YANG module/s.
+Once the SID range is acquired, owners can use it to generate ".sid" file/s for their YANG module/s.
 It is recommended to leave some unallocated SIDs following the allocated range in each ".sid" file in order to allow better evolution of the YANG module in the future.
 Generation of ".sid" files should be performed using an automated tool.
 Note that ".sid" files can only be